MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-02-29-creating-the-perfect-modding-language.md

 ## Future work

-I'm planning to support Windows and ARM in the future, but for the time being you can check out the list of [small example programs](https://github.com/MyNameIsTrez/grug/?tab=readme-ov-file#small-example-programs) on Linux. :-)
+I'm planning to support Windows and ARM in the future, but for the time being you can try out the list of [small example programs](https://github.com/MyNameIsTrez/grug/?tab=readme-ov-file#small-example-programs) if you're on Linux. :-)